zavalab/ADAM_Documentation/dashboard_new_model.md

 <h2>Step 1 - Model Type</h2>

 <p>
-    Begin inputing data by selecting <b>Step 1</b>.
+    Begin inputting data by selecting <b>Step 1</b>.
 You will be taken to a page where you can define the model type and the time basis.
 </p>

 <img src="Pictures\Dashboard_tutorials\new_model\step1.png">